- You must have an appointment to have your pet spay/neutered at Robinson’s Rescue. Schedule an appointment online by clicking here.

 What to Look For

 Spaying and neutering are very safe surgeries; however, complications can occur.
 Minimal redness and swelling should resolve within several days.
 If it persists longer, please contact us.
-Please contact us immediately if you notice any of the following:
+Please contact us or your regular veterinarian immediately if you notice any of the following: